- Check if your spelling is correct, or try removing filters.

 The City of San Diego is committed to increasing the number of trees in the City's urban forest.
 This will help the City become more resilient to extreme heat, meet the goals of the Climate Action Plan and provide public spaces for all to enjoy.

 Access to Safe Routes for Bikes and Walking

 The City is working to make it as easy to ride your bike around town as it is to drive your car.
-This will help reduce harmful emissions.
+This will help reduce harmful emissions and improve air quality.